w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/astar-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Astar parachain:
+Here you will find a variety of dashboards that help visualize data from the Astar parachain:

 - [Astar dApp Staking Overview](https://dune.com/substrate/astar-dapp-staking): This dashboard is designed to provide a quick overview of various aspects of Astar dApp Staking.